KQM-git/TCL/docs/evidence/equipment/artifacts.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_856901008667443211_858418320973365258_transcript-breakpoints-for-2inst2wt-vs-4tfcw.html)

 **Finding:**
-For transformative reactions, +80 EM is better than the reaction damage bonus from 4TF/CW at <=490 EM (before set bonus), while +160 EM is better than the reaction damage bonus from 4TF/CW at <=1498 EM (before set bonus).
+For transformative reactions, +80 EM is better than the reaction damage bonus from 4TF/CW at &lt;=490 EM (before set bonus), while +160 EM is better than the reaction damage bonus from 4TF/CW at &lt;=1498 EM (before set bonus).

 **Evidence:**

 * 4TF/CW provides a flat, additive bonus to the total % increase in the formula.
 * The bonus provided 80/160 EM follows a hyperbolic decay as total EM increases.
-* At 0 <= EM without set bonus <= 490 EM, 80 additional EM provides >=40% increase to the damage of a transformative reaction.
+* At 0 &lt;= EM without set bonus &lt;= 490 EM, 80 additional EM provides >=40% increase to the damage of a transformative reaction.
-* At 0 <= EM without set bonus <= 1498 EM, 160 additional EM provides >=40% increase to the damage of a transformative reaction.
+* At 0 &lt;= EM without set bonus &lt;= 1498 EM, 160 additional EM provides >=40% increase to the damage of a transformative reaction.

 Desmos sheet for visualization/calculations: [Desmos Link](https://www.desmos.com/calculator/7igtgtirot)